themosis/documentation/views.md

 Organize your views
 -------------------

-You can organize your views into sub-directories of the `views` directory.
+You can organize your views into subdirectories of the `views` directory.
 Use the "dot" notation to reference your view.
 For example, if you store a view file at `views/pages/home.php`, you can access it like so:

 ```php
 return view('pages.home');